alj1983/MaxentVariableSelection/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have corrected the text citation for this package
+In this version I have corrected the vignette.

 ## Test environments
-* ubuntu 14.04, R 3.1.2
+* ubuntu 16.04, R 3.2.3

 ## R CMD check results
+* There was one WARNING

+checking package vignettes in ‘inst/doc’ ...
+WARNING Package vignette without corresponding PDF/HTML:
+   ‘MaxentVariableSelection.Rmd’

+The pdf and html files are included in inst/doc

-* There was 1 NOTE:
+* There was one NOTE

-checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘"Alexander Jueterbock" <Alexander-Jueterbock@web.de>’ New submission
 Possibly mis-spelled words in DESCRIPTION:
   AICc (17:55)
   Maxent (4:56, 16:64, 20:5)